 On April 22, 2008, the company acquired the stock of Giga Grandi Cucine S.r.l. ("Giga"), a leading European manufacturer of ranges, ovens and steam cooking equipment for a purchase price of \$9.7 million in cash plus transaction costs.
 The company also assumed \$5.1 million of debt included as part of the net assets of Giga.
-An additional deferred payment of \$4.8 million is also due the seller ratably over a three year period.
-The purchase price is subject to adjustment based upon a working capital provision within the purchase agreement.
+An additional deferred payment of \$7.3 million is also due to the seller ratably over a three year period.